centreon/centreon-documentation/versioned_docs/version-23.04/reporting/installation.md

 #### Procedure

-1. To start installing the reporting server, install the MBI repository.
+1. To start installing the reporting server, install the Business repository.
 You can find it on the [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 2. Ensure a version of Java 17 (or 18) is installed before you start the procedure.